openstack-archive/fuel-docs/pages/operations/redeploy/1000-redeploy.rst

 .. note: The Zabbix node must be deployed before any other nodes,
          so you cannot add a Zabbix node to an existing environment.

-To redeploy a Compute or Storage node, follow these steps:
+To redeploy a non-controller node, follow these steps:

 #.
 Use `live migration <http://docs.openstack.org/admin-guide-cloud/content/section_configuring-compute-migrations.html>`_
    to move instances from the Compute nodes you are going to redeploy.

 #.
+If appropriate, back up or copy information
+   from the Operating System nodes being redeployed.

-Use the Fuel screens discussed in :ref:`assign-roles-ug`
+#.
+Use the procedure described in :ref:`assign-roles-ug`
    to remove the node from your environment.
    Select the node(s) to be deleted then click on the "Delete Nodes" button.

 #.
 Click on the "Deploy Changes" button on that screen.

 #.
-Wait for the host to become available as an unallocated node.
+Wait for the node to become available as an unallocated node.

 #.
 Use the same Fuel screen
    to assign an appropriate role to each node being redeployed.